Razdnut/audiodiary/README.md

 - Audio notes and AI
   - Record audio in the browser (Web MediaRecorder)
+  - Upload existing audio files from your device
   - Transcribe with Whisper (`whisper-1`) using your OpenAI key
   - Summarize transcripts with GPT models (configurable)
   - Editable “System Prompt” to customize summaries’ tone and content
   - Delete a note’s audio (and all audios at once from Settings)
+  - Copy either the generated summary or full transcript into your note with one click

 - Export
   - Export all notes to JSON